The Joint Inspection Group (JIG) – representing the global aviation fuel industry

 - JIG 4 – Aviation Fuel Quality Control and Operating Standards for Smaller Airports.

-The latest edition of JIG 1 and 2 is Issue 11 which was published in January 2012.
-The latest edition of JIG 4 is Issue 2 which was published in November 2012.
+The latest edition of JIG 1 and 2 is Issue 12 which was published in January 2016.
+The latest edition of JIG 4 is Issue 3 which was also published in January 2016.

 JIG has also developed an inspection system whereby each facility is audited annually by a highly trained inspector.
 These inspections provide assurance that the facilities are operated in accordance with the JIG Standards and that fuel quality checks, equipment inspections and maintenance is carried out in line with the Standards, and that any remedial actions are quickly followed up and closed out.

 The membership of JIG has expanded and contracted over the last 30 years as new companies have entered the aviation fuel supply market and established companies have merged, but the underlying commitment to the highest possible standards and excellent operations has remained at the heart of JIG.